datamindedbe/conveyor-templates/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**
  - OS: [e.g. OSX]
- - Datafy Version `datafy --version`
+ - Conveyor Version `conveyor --version`

 **Additional context**
 Add any other context about the problem here.